DrCuis/DesignGUI/README.md

-# Design a GUI with Cuis
+# Designing Graphical User Interfaces with Cuis
 This booklet shows how to design a graphical user interface with Cuis and its Morphic system.
 It contains how-to guides and background regarding the Morphic system.
-Its chapters can be read independently
+Its chapters can be read independently.

 HTML - https://DrCuis.github.io/DesignGUI